ahoymrag/ahoymrag.github.io/1153/writing/theHavens-All-d1.md

 Grow grow
 Grown planty grow

-I didn't see the rest of the show - I snuck out back and puffed a heater before - Marboro 27s - not nearly the cowboy killers I usually snatch but close enough.
+I didn't see the rest of the show - I snuck out back and puffed a heater before - Marboro 27s - not nearly the cowboy killers I usually snatch but they were close enough.
 Seems like I'm hanging with the cool kids these days - but who knows anymore.
 These havens are strange.
 There’s much life here - but it goes away every six months or so.

 I heard that Beckett gave up on the show - that she now teaches spin classes and works at a butcher shop.
 I still see her from time to time, but a certain spark of friendship seems to have fizzled.
 Too much time has passed, too many encounters on random little artistic popups and backyard parties.
 We had our walks and talks and shared our fears - but now we’re friendly neighborhood strangers.
 Always encountering one another at a place - sharing a quick line or two of witty dialog - and that’s it.
 That’s it.

-Chapter 5: Views from the Havens
+## Chapter 5: Views from the Havens - Mainly People Watching From Outside my Blinds

-When I first moved to the havens - I didn’t know what to do.
+When I first moved to the havens - I was lost.

+The land ladies of the apartment I rented off of Saint John's street - a stone's toss from Wooster Square - kept insiting that the street was safe - and that them two, sisters by blood, kept there eye's peeled and that - overall - it was a safe neighborhood.
+They kept saying it over and over - to the point - where I realized, it wasn't safe at all.

+The first night - I caught someone ruffling through the garbage.
+At first I thought it was merely racoons - but as I looked oustide - sheepilsly through my window blinds - I saw a man dig through the recycle bin - and indifferently toss - out what he didn't find acceptable.
+Putting the other and the rest of the recycles in his garbage bin.

+Fuck this - thought I - fuck this mothefucker who is just tossing trash around - serves him that he's a homeless.
+Ruining.
+Judging, hating, I felt zero empathy towards him.
+Sick of the dirty libs letting this happen.
+I realized that I was my father's son all along.

+Fuck.

+The next day -  I went outside and saw that the

+##

+Not knowing what to do with myself, my time, having not a single friend, I would wander the street during the day and seldo

+I didn't know why I was there - or what was the vibe of the place.
+Surely it was a mix of demographics - there were folks on the streets - tattered and toothless - then the young gangsters with ski masks and dressed all black.
+The year was 2017 and I recently turned 27 - after a long life along the scatttered coast of the Hudson River.
+I needed a change.

+Prior to moving to the havens I survived a bunch of odd jobs here and there - there and here.

 I sought out little corners and alleyways - shortcuts - thinking that they would lead somewhere.
 And for the most part they did.